kaisenlinux/manpages-dev/packages/nc.md

            EOF

 PORT SCANNING
      It may be useful to know which ports are open and running services on a target machine.
 The -z flag can be used to tell nc to report open ports, rather than initiate a connection.
-Usu‐ ally it's useful to turn on verbose output to stderr by use this option in conjunction with -v option.
+     Usually it's useful to turn on verbose output to stderr by use this option in conjunction with -v option.

      For example: